Harvey Fierstein Remembers Partying With Debbie Reynolds

 <div><span><span><span>"Don't worry, it's just a hangover."</span></span></span></div>

 In the course of gathering material for our After Midnight issue last year, we talked to Harvey Fierstein about what it was like to hang out after hours in the theater district.
-When he started making a name for himself with Torch Song Trilogy (both off- and then on Broadway), the writer/actor soon became fast friends with, among others, Debbie Reynolds.
-Fierstein told us about one memorable evening in 1983, where their late night adventures caused a bit of a stir.
+When he started making a name for himself with Torch Song Trilogy (both off- and then on Broadway), the writer/actor became fast friends with, among others, Debbie Reynolds.
+Fierstein told us about one memorable evening in 1983, when their late-night adventures caused a bit of a stir.
 His account lies in full below.

 There was a white grand piano as you came in, there was a bar, and there was a restaurant.
 It was a restaurant bar.
 And all the tables had these little lamps on them, little individual lamps.
 They were battery-operated.
 And every lamp had a lampshade, and what he would do was get press-on letters, and if you were a star, he would put your name on a lampshade, and they kept them in alphabetical order in the backroom.
 So if like Cher walked in the door, he went to the C section, got Cher's lampshade, put it on a lamp, and stuck it on her table.
 It sort of made you feel more like a star.
 It was very cool.